Pallovee/BRFSS-Analysis-Final/README.md

 This project aims to process and analyze the 2023 BRFSS dataset (Behavioral Risk Factor Surveillance System) to uncover insights into mental health trends across the U.S. It enriches survey responses with historical weather data and visualizes mental health risk using Power BI.

 ## Challenges Faced
-Large Dataset (1.12 GB): Handling and processing such a large dataset was resource-intensive.
+Large Dataset (1.12 GB): Handling and processing such a large dataset was resource-intensive.[Data Source ](https://www.cdc.gov/brfss/annual_data/annual_2023.html)

 SAS File Format: The original dataset was in .xpt SAS format, which is not easily compatible with most tools.